Doris-vv/London-Bike-Sharing/README.md

 You can download the data from https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset

 ## Objective
-The govenment wants to know the count of London bike share in different time and condition.
+The govenment wants to know the count of London bike share in different time and condition to know when they should put in more bikes.

 ## Tools
 |Tool       |purpose                                                |